Neurodivergent-affirming therapy in Denver, Colorado

 • You long to feel more connected to yourself and others, even if parts of you feel afraid

-• You may identify as sensory neurodivergent (Autism, ADHD, AuDHD, Highly Sensitive Person (HSP), Gifted, 2e/Twice Exceptional, PDA, etc.), or you might be considering/wondering whether you’re neurodivergent
+• You may identify as sensory neurodivergent (Autistic, ADHD, AuDHD, Highly Sensitive Person (HSP), Gifted, 2e/Twice Exceptional, PDA, etc.), or you might be considering/wondering whether you’re neurodivergent

 • You may have been diagnosed with Borderline Personality Disorder or another personality disorder in the past, but you’ve questioned whether this diagnosis is accurate, as it seems to miss important elements of who you are and how you experience the world